 Two popular Cardinalfish species are perfect for this list of the easiest saltwater fish to keep: Pyjama and Banggai Cardinalfish

-Peaceful, inexpensive, and hardy—many goby species are great in a saltwater aquarium.
+Peaceful, inexpensive, and hardy—many goby species are great in a saltwater aquarium even as small as a 10-gallon tank.
 Here are 3 of my favorites.

 11. Neon goby

 Hardy, colorful, and full of personality, several hawkfish species are easy-to-care-for saltwater aquarium fish